Visit New York in 5 days

 As such, since your stay in the city won't be very long, I suggest you spend only two to three hours in Central Park, and focus on the park's landmarks such as the Strawberry Fields Monument (built as a tribute to singer John Lennon), go sailing on The Lake, spend some romantic moments on the Bow Bridge or sit on the Sheep Meadow lawn for a bit.

 Additionally, you can rent a bicycle by the hour in Central Park.
 If you want to see more of the park, this can be a good way to get around more quickly by renting one for a few hours.
 However, remember to book your bikes in advance.
 This way, you will be sure that your bikes will be available as soon as you come, and you will be able to go straight into the park.
-A lot of people rent bikes as soon as there is a ray of sunshine – and it’s first come, first served!
-For more information about renting a bike in Central Park, you can follow this link.
+A lot of people rent bikes as soon as there is a ray of sunshine – and it’s first come, first served! 😁

-For your first day, I recommend visiting New York quietly to recover from your flight and to not be too tired for the next few days.
+For your first day, I recommend visiting New York City peacefully to recover from your flight and to not be too tired for the next few days.

-You'll see that 5 days go by very quickly when you want to visit New York , so there's no time to lose once you're in the city 🙂
+You'll see that 5 days in New York go by very quickly when you want to visit the city, so there's no time to lose once you're there 😄

 Head to the southern tip of Manhattan (in Battery Park) where you'll find the port of embarkation for Liberty Island.
 The Staten Island ferry will take you to two different islands: Liberty Island, where the Statue of Liberty is located; and Ellis Island, where you can visit a free museum about the history of immigration to the United States.